Our clients

 How does our building reflect who we are?

-The Episcopal Church of the Holy Communion in University City, MO is a welcoming and diverse community seeking to walk in the way of Jesus and to reveal Christ’s reconciling love in our city, nation, and world.
+Holy Communion in University City, MO is a welcoming and diverse community seeking to walk in the way of Jesus and to reveal Christ’s reconciling love in their city, nation, and world.

-We worked with Holy Communion to conduct a feasibility study.
-To prepare for this study we developed case materials and through this process, helped define goals of the campaign.
-We then conducted interviews and facilitated the process for a congregational-wide survey.
+Then, alongside leadership and volunteers, we conducted interviews and facilitated the process for a congregational-wide survey.
 Once we found that there was feasibility for the campaign, we successfully led the congregation through their capital campaign, exceeding their goal!

 Read More